vizthex123/ExtraDataModels/CFAssets/modrinth_desc.md

 - Several modded enemies are now variants for some default models (if the supported mod is loaded, of course)

-- A few models now support some modded drops (such as the [Ender Dragon](https://github.com/vizthex123/ExtraDataModels/blob/main/data-pack/1.20/data/hostilenetworks/data_models/ender_dragon.json))
+- A few models now support some modded drops (such as the [Ender Dragon](https://github.com/vizthex123/ExtraDataModels/blob/main/data-pack/1.20/data/hostilenetworks/data_models/ender_dragon.json)). *For a full list, you can view the [source files](https://github.com/vizthex123/ExtraDataModels/tree/main/data-pack).*

-- Adds a model for Salmon, Tropical Fish, Pufferfish, Skeleton Horses, and Zombie Horses (Llamas and Turtles were added in v1.4)
+- Adds a model for Salmon, Tropical Fish, Pufferfish, Skeleton Horses, Zombie Horses, and more!

 - Adds Eggs to the Chicken's fabricator drops